lambda-curry/medusa-plugins/README.md

 ### Packages and Modules

-- `@lambdacurry/medusa-plugin-event-bus-dashboard`: a plugin to install bull-board to the api so you can view event-bus events
+- `@lambdacurry/medusa-plugin-event-bus-dashboard`: a plugin to install bull-board to the API so you can view event-bus events.
 - `@lambdacurry/event-bus-redis`: A replacement of `@medusajs/event-bus-redis` module that has some additional flexibility for error logging.
+- `@lambdacurry/medusa-plugin-webhooks`: A plugin that adds webhook functionality to your Medusa server, enabling real-time notifications to external services.

 ### Build